A Riemann-Hilbert approach to Fredholm determinants of Hankel composition operators: scalar-valued kernels

-in terms of the entries of the matrix coefficient ${\bf X}_1$ in \eqref{s10}. \end{cor} What's more, RHP \ref{master2} also allows us to access the higher functions \eqref{n8},\eqref{n9} for $n\in\mathbb{Z}_{\geq 1}$ provided we impose additional restrictions on $\phi$ and $\psi$, somewhat reminiscent of those in Corollary \ref{highercor}. \begin{cor} Fix $N\in\mathbb{Z}_{\geq 1}$.
+in terms of the entries of the matrix coefficient ${\bf X}_1$ in \eqref{i:14a}. \end{cor} What's more, RHP \ref{master2} also allows us to access the higher functions \eqref{n8},\eqref{n9} for $n\in\mathbb{Z}_{\geq 1}$ provided we impose additional restrictions on $\phi$ and $\psi$, somewhat reminiscent of those in Corollary \ref{highercor}. \begin{cor} Fix $N\in\mathbb{Z}_{\geq 1}$.
 Provided $\phi,\psi\in W^{N,1}(\mathbb{R})$, besides obeying \eqref{n00}, are $N$-times continuously differentiable on $\mathbb{R}$, satisfy for every $k\in\{0,1,\ldots,N-1\}$,

 as well as $D^Nf\in L^{\infty}(\mathbb{R}_+),f\in\{\phi,\psi\}$ and $I-K_t$ is invertible on $L^2(\mathbb{R}_+)$, then RHP \ref{master2} is uniquely solvable and its solution satisfies

 with $\{q_k,p_k,q_k^{\ast},p_k^{\ast}\}$ as in \eqref{n8} and \eqref{n9}. \end{cor} The last corollary concludes our first set of results for Fredholm determinants of additive Hankel composition operators.
 We now proceed to discuss some of their other properties, both algebraic and asymptotic, but within a narrower class of kernels.